mojotintin/LeetCode/README.md

 # LeetCode-Java
-## Solutions for leetCode problems.
+## Solutions for LeetCode in Java.